transmute-industries/lds-gpg2020/README.md

-# Linked Data Signatures for JWS
+# Linked Data Signatures for GPG

 [View On Github](https://github.com/transmute-industries/lds-gpg2020)

 ## Security Considerations

-You should be aware that some of these curves are not considered safe:
+You should be aware that some of the crypto supported by GPG may not be considered safe:

 - https://safecurves.cr.yp.to/